 This is the normal behavior of the Runtime Broker.
 If you see that the Runtime Broker is consuming more than 30% space continuously then it means that there is some internal issue.

 You might also like to read Anet A8 3D Printer: A Complete Review

 If you have recently upgraded your PC to Windows 10 then it’s very obvious that you will notice the windows likes to show you notifications.
 Make sure that the app is upgraded to the latest version.

 The Runtime Broker in Windows 10 ensures that apps are behaving properly.
 Sometimes the broker will start consuming the system resources.
 There are different ways of how you can fix those problems.

 - Some people who use windows 10 have found that disabling windows tips will improve the consumption by Runtime Broker.
 To do this all you have to do is to go to the settings and then system notifications and actions.
 Then you have disabled show me the tips windows.
 This will immediately improve the functioning of your PC and it starts working properly.
 If the issue still prevails then you have to go to the next step.

-- Sometimes you will notice that high load on your PC is because of some particular application.
-There are different apps that use Runtime Broker one of them is the photos app within the windows 10.
+- Sometimes you will notice that the high load on your PC is because of some particular application.
+There are different apps that use Runtime Broker one of them is the photos app within Windows 10.
 If you have many pictures stored on your computer then these pictures will try to index them for further use.
 This issue will make your computer slow.
-Search for power shell into the search windows box and open the administrator.
+Search for the power shell into the search windows box and open the administrator.

 - Monitor CPU utilization if it is working properly.